nickmckay/Temperature12k/ScientificDataAnalysis/GAM_frozen/README.md

 # gridding-temp12k
 Package to grid the Temperature12K database

+This code has been developed by Philipp S. Sommer ([@Chilipp](https://github.com/Chilipp)) and is further maintained and developed in the [Chilipp/gridding-temp12k](https://github.com/Chilipp/gridding-temp12k) repository.

-This repository contains the scripts to compute a gridded representation of the Temperature12k LiPD files.
+The folder contains the scripts to compute a gridded representation of the Temperature12k LiPD files.
 The important scripts are

 - [scripts/compute-annual-gmst.ipynb](scripts/compute-annual-gmst.ipynb): This